Activists Turn Up In Swamp Monster Masks To Protest Trump Nominee

 — Greenpeace USA (@greenpeaceusa) March 28, 2019

-The activists said they hoped that their lighthearted protest could make an impact and draw attention to what they called the dire problem of Bernhardt and others ignoring the “serious, human made impacts of the climate crisis.”
+The activists said they hoped that their lighthearted protest could make an impact and draw attention to what they called the dire problem of Bernhardt and others ignoring the “serious, human-made impacts of the climate crisis.”